-Most states require some type of preliminary notice in order for contractors, subcontractors, suppliers and any other parties procuring goods or services to obtain a lien against a property owner.
-If you operate in Louisiana, however, one preliminary notice may not be enough.
+Most states require some type of preliminary notice in order for contractors, subcontractors, suppliers, and any other parties procuring goods or services to obtain a lien against a property owner.
+If you are a Louisiana supplier or out-of-state supplier who operates in Louisiana, however, one preliminary notice may not be enough.

-Multiple preliminary notices required for parties that furnish labor/materials.
+Multiple preliminary notices required for Louisiana Suppliers that furnish labor/materials.

 In November 2013, in J. Reed Constructors, Inc. v.
 Roofing Supply Group, LLC the Louisiana Court of Appeal ruled that multiple preliminary notices are required for parties that furnish labor and/or materials to the project over more than one month.